 In spite of this step of admitting women, which was considered very radical in the East, even Boston University did not dare venture far from the well-worn road.
 The New England colleges had the same list of subjects for admission, practically the same entrance examinations, with very slight variations the same curriculum, and closed their halls for three months in the year.
-No far-reaching changes in the system had taken place for generations.
+No farreaching changes in the system had taken place in years.